 When Congress passed the Tax Cuts and Jobs Act of 2017 into law, it represented the largest piece of tax reform legislation in more than three decades.
 Not surprisingly, much has been written about the main provisions of the new tax law since it was enacted, such as the decrease in tax rates for most tax brackets, the increase in the standard deduction amount, and the doubling of the Child Tax Credit.

 But there are other, less-explored aspects of the new tax law that are of significant potential benefit to individuals and families of wealth.
-In the following, Tony McEahern and Dan Terlep of Cresset explore five opportunities provided by the tax law changes and how they may be of benefit.
+In the following, Dan Terlep explores five opportunities provided by the tax law changes and how they may be of benefit.

 Qualified Opportunity Zones (QOZs)